Siege of Kilkenny

-The siege of Kilkenny was the isolation and capture of the fortified capital of the Irish Confederates by the New Model Army of the English Parliamentarians in March 1650 during the conquest of Ireland by Oliver Cromwell.
+The siege of Kilkenny took place from 22 to 28 March 1650, during the Cromwellian conquest of Ireland.
+Previously the capital of Confederate Ireland, the garrison surrendered to Commonwealth forces under Oliver Cromwell.

 Background

-In August 1649, approximately one year after the end of the Second English Civil War, Oliver Cromwell brought the Commonwealth of England's Parliamentarian New Model Army to Ireland to reclaim control from the combined forces of the English Royalists and the Irish Confederates.
+In August 1649, Commonwealth forces under Oliver Cromwell landed near Dublin to reclaim control from an alliance between Royalists and Irish Confederates.
 After arriving in Ireland, Cromwell's forces struck hard and fast north of Dublin capturing Drogheda, Belfast, and Carrickfergus.
 Concurrently, Cromwell attacked and captured the southeastern port cities of Wexford and New Ross before the onset of winter.

 On 29 January 1650, taking advantage of a mild winter, Cromwell reinitiated his campaign in southern Ireland with the overall objective of capturing both the Confederate capital of Kilkenny and the fortified stronghold Clonmel.
 Cromwell began first by dividing his army into multiple columns to attack and capture the outlying Royalist garrisons in the provinces of Munster and Leinster.
 In the first phase of his campaign, many garrisons were abandoned by the Royalists as Cromwell's columns approached; other Royalists garrisons surrendered without a fight after accepting terms by Cromwell.
 A number of other garrisons surrendered after short periods of siege and attack.
 By early March, Cromwell's forces had begun to encircle Kilkenny.